opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 between the two pools.
 Rather than inspecting the very long ClassAd for each slot, you will look at a specific attribute called `OpSysAndVer`, which tells us the operating system version of the machine where a slot resides.
-An easy way to show this attribute for all slots is by using `condor_status` in conjunction with the `-autoformat` option.
+An easy way to show this attribute for all slots is by using `condor_status` in conjunction with the `-autoformat` (or `-af` for short) option.
-`-autoformat` like the `-format` option you learned about yesterday will print out the attributes you're interested in for each slot but as you probably guessed, it does some automatic formatting for you.
+`-autoformat` like the `-format` option you learned about earlier today will print out the attributes you're interested in for each slot but as you probably guessed, it does some automatic formatting for you.
 So to show the operating system and version of each slot, run the following command in both of your terminal windows:

 ``` console